top of page

 Natalie Bernardin is a prominent leader in the Franco-Canadian music industry with over 25 years of experience in programming, artist development, and cultural strategy.
 She began as Programming Director of Festival du Voyageur and later led APCM as Executive Director, driving a decade of growth.
 She founded Amixie Solutions Inc. in 2020, supporting independent artists through booking, management, and consulting.
 Natalie also fosters cultural exchange between Canada and West Africa and currently serves as Director of Operations at the Ottawa Music Industry Coalition, continuing to strengthen the Francophone music ecosystem.

-10:30am - 12pm - @Studio+Theatre - Artist Pitching Brunch — An updated version of B2B speed meetings, held in the Theatre with networking breakfast in the Studio.
+10:30am - 12pm - @Studio + Theatre - Artist Pitching Brunch — An updated version of B2B speed meetings, held in the Theatre with networking in the Studio, with a brief introduction to EIMIM quinta edición del Encuentro Iberoamericano de Mujeres en la Industria Musical by international delegate Sonya Aviles.

-3:00 – 4:00 pm: The Role of Diversity, Equity & Representation in Festival Programming – Speakers and more info TBC.
+3pm - 4pm - The Role of Diversity, Equity & Representation in Programming and Curating – Focus Europe

 Background.png